mesibo/python/installation.md

 The Mesibo Python Module is built on C-extensions and implemented using CPython .You need to compile from source to get a shared library file which will then be used by Python.
   C/C++ compiler.GCC 4.x (and later)are recommended.

-## Installation
+## Build and Install

-To build and install the Mesibo Python module
+To build and install the Mesibo Python module from source
 ```
 sudo python setup.py install